-Air-taxi startup Archer, Boeing end Wisk legal spat
+Archer raises $215 million, works with Boeing after legal spat resolved

 Archer is among startups around the world working to get eVTOLs to market by the middle of the decade, aiming to revolutionize short hops and offer well-heeled travelers a quicker and cleaner alternative to taxis on commutes to airports.

 The company reported on Thursday that it lost $184.1 million during the second quarter.
-Archer said it’s on track to deliver its first Midnight craft to the US Air Force later this year or early next year.
+Archer said it’s on track to deliver its first Midnight craft to the Air Force later this year or early next year.

 — With assistance from Alan Levin.